jm1021/churchofjesuschrist/_posts/2023-09-02-corintians-paul.md

 ## Community or Bond
 Stuggling to maintain unity (Today and in Greece).
 Is there some way Sunday School could do better at building community?
 I am thinking both in and outside of Sunday School class.
 Here is my attempt.

 `Community/Bond`.
 A week ago, My wife and I went to a Duran Duran concert.
 We saw Peter Bybee and Tex, Julie Prows.
 This week my wife saw Tauna Lang at Costco.
 In both these scenarios, we had a "bond, connection, or community" feeling to those we saw; even though we don't see or talk to these people often.
-Think of the Mathematical possibility that we would even bump into a fellow follower of Christ and member of our Ward.
+Consider the mathematical probability of meeting fellow Ward members.
 Does the Lord bolster us, by having these connections?
 Or, are the just by random chance?

 ### Separated by Accomplishment
 About 40 million Americans have left "the church" in the last 25 years.
 This is referring to Christian Churches.
-Often it comes do to lack of bond or community.
+Often it comes due to lack of bond or community.

 [The Atlantic](https://www.theatlantic.com/ideas/archive/2023/07/christian-church-communitiy-participation-drop/674843/) ...
 Draws on surveys of more than 7,000 Americans ...
 America simply isn’t set up to promote mutuality, care, or common life.
 Rather, it is designed to maximize individual accomplishment as defined by professional and financial success.  ... little time or energy for forms of community ...